LogtalkDotOrg/logtalk3/manuals/sources/faq/installation.rst

 --------------------------------------------------

-Check that the ``LOGTALKHOME`` and ``LOGTALKUSER`` environment variables are defined, that the Logtalk user folder is available on the location pointed by ``LOGTALKUSER`` (you can create this folder by running the ``logtalk_user_setup`` shell script), and that the Prolog compilers that you want to use are supported and available from the
+Check that the ``LOGTALKHOME`` and ``LOGTALKUSER`` environment variables are defined, that the Logtalk user folder is available in the location pointed by ``LOGTALKUSER`` (you can create this folder by running the ``logtalk_user_setup`` shell script), and that the Prolog compilers that you want to use are supported and available from the